templecloud/website/README.md

 ### General Structure of a document

-- H1 (#) is reserved for the lesson's title, so don't use it on a page
+- H1 (#) is reserved for the lesson's title, so don't use it on a page.
-- H2 (##) can be used for all the paragraph headings of a chapter
+- H2 (##) used for the paragraph headings of a chapter.

 ###  Editing rules

-- Do not change the directory structure not the content of metadata files such as `info.txt` which you will find in the lessons repository.
-Please.
+- Do not change the directory structure nor the content of metadata files such as `info.txt` which you will find in the lessons repository.
+Thank you.
-- Refrain yourself from changing a lesson's structure if possible.
-If you want to make that kind of change, please get in touch with us so that we can discuss this first.
-Please.
+- Don't change the lesson's structure.
+If you want to make that kind of change, please get in touch with us first.
+Thank you.
-- When you write the heading of a paragraph (##), always insure that the first letter of every **key** word is capitalized.
+- When you write the heading of a paragraph (##), the first letter of every **key** word is capitalized.
 For instance, write "This is Lesson on Ray-Tracing" and not "This is a lesson on ray-tracing"
 - Use standard markdown tags for things such as quote, italic, bold, images, etc. (see below).
-- No point at the end of headings (h2)
+- No point at the end of headings (h2).
 - No word capitalization after a semicolon.
 For example write, `Figure 1: this is an example` and not `Figure 1: This is an example`, unless of course the word is a noun.
 - Avoid double-nested lists (they don't look good on mobile).
 - The word Figure (if it refers to a figure) should be written `Figure` (with a capital F).